 - tightness in the throat

-The boxed warning for Cipro is for two separate risks.
+The boxed warning for Cipro is for three separate risks.

 - nerve pain and a sensation of pins and needles